ENG 101 Pilot

 This week we took a longer look at invention strategies in the context of performing a rhetorical analysis.
 Last time we used these invention strategies, it was in order to complete a reflective assignment, the first draft of our literacy narrative.

 This time we’ll kick things up a notch and begin to focus on using these invention strategies with a specific rhetorical purpose in mind.
 What do I mean by this?
-For example, sometimes when I write, I tend to wait for a “Flash of inspiration” and a stream of consciousness just sort of flows from fingertips into the keyboard and then, unto the screen.
-Almost like a wizard.
+For example, sometimes when I write, I tend to wait for a “Flash of inspiration” and a stream of consciousness just sort of flows from fingertips into the keyboard and then, unto the screen, almost like a wizard casting a spell.

 There’s nothing wrong with that, but it’s not sustainable.
 What I’ve noticed; is that sometimes, I’ll address one audience and then halfway through the essay I’ll end up addressing another audience entirely.
-We saw this playing out in the video I posted in my last announcement.
-I realize now how this hurts my Rhetorical purpose and makes me ineffectual as a writer.
+I realize now that this hurts my Rhetorical purpose and makes me ineffectual as a writer.
 This week’s study hall videos were designed to help us in this regard.

 If I had to sum up what these videos were about, I’d say that they introduced:

-- Rhetorical analysis is essentially when we try to uncover what the goal of the writer of the piece is trying to accomplish.
+• Rhetorical analysis is essentially when we try to uncover the goal that the writer of the piece is trying to accomplish.
 This “Goal” can be distilled into a thesis statement.

 I Hope my notes were helpful!
 Happy writing!